 It’s a course with a clear beginning and end, you can spend enough time on it without going into insane levels of detail about each step, and the topic is broad.

-This course is anywhere from 2 to 6 hours long, and also tends to be a course that is split up into multiple bigger modules.
-It’s your longest course where you show off everything you’ve got, and you don’t hold anything back.
+This course is anywhere from 2 to 6 hours long and also tends to be a course that is split up into multiple more extensive modules.
+It’s your longest course, where you show off everything you’ve got and don’t hold anything back.

-It tends to go for around $500 or more, and might even be a group of courses that all have the same theme.
+It tends to cost around $500 to $3000 or more and might even be a group of courses with the same theme.

-You could sell all your courses as a bundle and make a profit that way without any trouble.
+You could sell all your courses as a bundle and profit quickly.

 Does The Course Length Always Matter?